ACS Student Chapter Reports

 How many of our chapter events should we include in the report?

 All of them!
 Reviewers want to know all the events you are holding throughout the year including chapter business meetings.
-You should fill out each event with as much detail as you can, preferably right after the event has taken place so the details are fresh in your mind.
+Fill each event with as much detail as you can, preferably right after the event has taken place so the details are fresh in your mind.

 How many pictures can I load into the system?
 Can I upload videos as well?